suvaAF/quizzsuva/README.md

 samples, guidance on mobile development, and a full API reference.

 # Contributing
-1.Fork it
+1. Fork it
-2.Create your feature branch (git checkout -b my-new-feature) 3.Commit your changes (git commit -am 'Add some feature') 4.Push to the branch (git push origin my-new-feature) 5.Create new Pull Request
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create new Pull Request